 We determined the assumptions for the Black-Scholes option-pricing model as discussed below.
-Each of these inputs is subjective and generally requires significant judgment to determine.
+Each of these inputs is subjective and generally requires judgment, and in particular the expected term and the expected volatility inputs, to determine:

-• Fair Value of our Ordinary Shares.
+- Fair Value of our Ordinary Shares.
 Prior to the completion of our IPO, our ordinary shares were not publicly traded, and therefore we estimated the fair value of our ordinary shares on the basis referred to above.
-Subsequent to the IPO, the fair value of each share option grant is estimated on the date of grant using the Black-Scholes option pricing model applying assumptions used in connection with share option grants made during the periods covered.

-- Expected Term.
+Subsequent to the IPO, the fair value of each share option grant is estimated on the date of grant using the market price of our ordinary shares in the Black-Scholes option pricing model applying assumptions used in connection with share option grants made during the periods described further below. - Expected Term.
 The expected term represents the period that the share-based awards are expected to be outstanding.
 The expected term of share options granted has been determined using the simplified method as there is a limited trading history of our ordinary shares, which uses the midpoint between the vesting date and the contractual term. - Risk-Free Interest Rate.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the date of grant for zero-coupon U.S. Treasury constant maturity notes with terms approximately equal to the share-based award's expected term. - Expected Volatility.
 Because we have a limited trading history of our ordinary shares, the expected volatility was derived from the average historical stock volatilities of several public companies within our industry that we consider to be comparable to our business over a period equivalent to the expected term of the share-based awards. - Dividend Rate.
 The expected dividend is zero as we have not paid and do not anticipate paying any dividends in the foreseeable future.